-Laser Pointer Enhancements
+Laser Pointer Enhancements.
 Several enhancements have been proposed that modify or improve the operation of ray pointing and distant pointing interaction.
-For example, laser pointers are often filtered [6, 28], its CD gain altered [10], alternative modalities blended into the action [27], and snapping mechanisms added [27, 15].
-We know that some of those mechanisms may improve pointing (e.g., fitering) but these also imply trade-offs (e.g., filtering implies delay [20], and semantic snarfing [15] makes it harder to operate with empty space).
+For example, laser pointers are often filtered [6,30], its CD gain altered [11], alternative modalities blended into the action [29], and snapping mechanisms added [16,29].
+We know that some of those mechanisms may improve pointing (e.g., fitering) but these also imply trade-offs (e.g., filtering implies delay [22], and semantic snarfing [16] makes it harder to operate with empty space).
 We chose not to alter the basic elements of pointing partly because these modifications can introduce a large number of parameters that can obscure fundamental effects we are after.

-RAY POINTING PERFORMANCE FACTORS
+4 RAY POINTING PERFORMANCE FACTORS

-There are many possible factors that might affect ray pointing performance (e.g., grip, number of hands and filtering [14, 6]).
+There are many possible factors that might affect ray pointing performance (e.g., grip, number of hands and filtering [6,15]).
 In our study we concentrate only on control type and parallax, as described below.
+We chose these two factors based on previous empirical results from the literature (e.g., [18]) that have not been studied in relation to ray pointing.